Promote local business and commerce the right way

 If you have a business, you can claim your page here.

 - We encourage you to list your business or services on Nextdoor.
 Business and service listings are a great way to get the word out to your neighbors.

 - To list your business, you should create or claim your business page* on Nextdoor.
 This allows neighbors to easily find your business when they’re looking for help or recommendations.

-- A business listing can be set up by both businesses and by individual neighbors offering services like babysitting, snow-blowing, or dog-walking.
+- A business listing can be set up either by businesses or by individual neighbors offering services like babysitting, snow-blowing, or dog-walking.

 - You may add your business affiliation to the Biography section of your profile.

 You may respond to requests for recommendations by offering your services like baby sitting, dog-walking, etc., as long as you are up front that it is you providing the service or that you are affiliated with the business you are recommending.
 See our policy on conflicts of interest.